davidthingsaker/Validator/README.md

 });
 ```

-This repo was initially forked from @Tom-Alexander
+This repo was initially forked from [Tom-Alexander](https://github.com/Tom-Alexander/Validator)